lisp-docs/cl-language-reference/docs/chap-6/g-b-the-loop-facility/_g-b-g-b-examples-of-when-clause.md

 when (not (numberp item))

-return (cerror "enter new value" "non-numeric value: &#126;s" item)) Error: non-numeric value: A
+return (cerror "enter new value" "non-numeric value: ~s" item)) Error: non-numeric value: A

 ;; The previous example is equivalent to the following one.